gloignon/ALSI/README.md

 Please cite the relevant papers if you use the lexical frequencies included in the ALSI/ILSA tool.

 Parser/tagger: ALSI uses a Universal Dependency based model of the French language.
 The model was trained on the French-GSD treebank, slightly modified so that AUX tags refer only to actual auxiliary verb, as proposed by Duran et al. (2021).
+It will therefore produce what we consider to be a more sensible tagging and an appropriate use of the AUX tag, e.g.:
+-    ALSI/ISLA custom model: "Le (DET) chat (NOUN) est (VERB) gris (ADJ).
+Il (PRON) est (AUX) parti (VERB)."
+The copula "est" is tagged as VERB.
+The auxiliary "est" in the second sentence is also correctly tagged as AUX.
-It will therefore produce what we consider to be the sensible tagging for sentences such as "Le (DET) chat (NOUN) est (VERB) gris (ADJ)", instead of tagging the copula verb as AUX, which can be problematic for languages that have auxiliary verbs.
+-    UDPipe model: "Le (DET) chat (NOUN) est (AUX) gris (ADJ).
+Il (PRON) est (AUX) parti (VERB)."
+Both "est" are tagged as AUX, which is confusing for languages that have actual auxiliary verbs.

 # Bibliography

 Duran, M., Pagano, A., Rassi, A., & Pardo, T. (2021).
 On auxiliary verb in Universal Dependencies: Untangling the issue and proposing a systematized annotation strategy.
 In N. Mazziotta & S. Mille (Eds.), Proceedings of the Sixth International Conference on Dependency Linguistics (Depling, SyntaxFest 2021) (pp. 10–21).
 Association for Computational Linguistics. <https://aclanthology.org/2021.depling-1.2/>